Making your wishes known

 have conversations with your family and loved ones about what your wishes are

-consider creating a living Will which is a statement expressing your views on how you would or would not like to be treated if you are unable to make those decisions at the time, and plan your end of life care
+consider creating a living Will which sets out your views on how you would or would not like to be treated if you are unable to make those decisions at the time, and plan your end of life care

 plan where you are going to store this information so that those who may need it will know where to find it easily